 Reporting Bugs and raising Feature Requests

-Check our JIRA Issue Tracker issue tracker in order to see if your planned contribution is new.
+First check Existing Issues in order to see if your planned contribution is new.

 If you find a feature or bug has already been reported, please don’t let this deter you from reporting it yourself.
 Doing so will help prioritise issues.

 If you can contribute to fix or add the feature, please read our Contributors guides.
 If you are planning on contributing a feature or bug fix, it is still advisable to discuss it with us first, as it may be something that is already being worked on and we would want to avoid wasted effort.